Fiber Optic Cables vs Copper Cables: Which to Choose

 Pros and Cons of Copper Cables

 Copper cables are a group of two or more copper wires bundled within a jacket that use electricity to transmit information.
 While copper wires used to be more common before fiber optic cables grew in popularity, many professionals now question the overall integrity of copper cables and their efficiency.
-Despite this, there are still many pros to consider regarding copper cables and their use.
+Despite this, there are still many pros to consider regarding copper cables and their use, especially in specific applications, such as RCA cables, which remain popular for transmitting analogue audio and video signals.

 Pros